-The Benefits of Salary Income protection and Unemployment Insurance
+The Benefits of Income Protection and Unemployment Insurance

 You may not have considered the need for unemployment life insurance or income protection insurance, but it is a serious consideration for any Irish worker.
 After all, how would you manage without your income or one that is severely reduced if crisis struck?

 No one knows what is around the corner and the unexpected can happen at any time – you are suddenly made involuntarily redundant and lose your income; or you fall ill or suffer from an injury which necessitates a longish period away from work, possibly meaning you have to survive on limited sick pay.

 The good news is that income protection or unemployment insurance, can help in circumstances such as this.
 Depending on the type of the cover you have, should you become unemployed through no fault of your own or become unable to work due to accident or sickness, then following a successful claim, the policy will typically pay a tax free monthly sum until you are back on your feet or have found another job, subject to the policy terms and conditions of course.

 This will help you financially at a time when you will probably desperately need it, meaning you can concentrate on recovering or finding a new job, without major money worries.

 Policy terms and Features

 Also known as accident, sickness and unemployment insurance (or ASU), there are a number of unemployment insurance options within the market place, often with slightly different policy terms, features, benefits and prices!
 However, they all typically have the same aim – to provide you with a financial cushion in the event of incapacity or involuntary unemployment.

 What can you expect from your cover with AOR?